LinkedIn About Section 2026: Character Limit, Preview Lines & Examples

 Your About section influences:

-- Search visibility: LinkedIn's algorithm indexes this text for search results
+- Search visibility: LinkedIn's algorithm indexes this text for search results—understanding how the algorithm works helps you optimize effectively

 - First impressions: Visitors decide in seconds whether to read more